 The Company has issued restricted stock to employees, directors and consultants.
-Such issuances may have vesting periods that range from one to three years.
-All such shares of restricted stock vest and all such shares must be issued pursuant to the vesting period noted, provided the grantee has not voluntarily terminated service or been terminated for cause prior to the vesting date.
+Such issuances had vesting periods that ranged from one to three years.
+All such shares of restricted stock vest provided the grantee has not voluntarily terminated service or been terminated for cause prior to the vesting date.
+There were no shares of restricted stock outstanding at December 31, 2018 and September 30, 2018.